 “Thank you to all WEF staff for putting together such a great tour.
 Your ability to adapt is fantastic, and I hope that you produce more virtual tours like this.”

-Cost is $179 and includes one copy of our Layperson’s Guide to the Delta.
+Cost was $179 and included one copy of our Layperson’s Guide to the Delta.

 Deadline to cancel and receive a refund is three days prior to the virtual tour.
 Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.

 Continuing education credits are available for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.